 Buying a house secondhand can mean inheriting some unfortunate problems that the previous homeowners didn’t know about (or didn’t mention).
 One of the most commonly inherited problems is plumbing issues.
 So, how do you check plumbing when house hunting?
 In order to make sure you’re getting a house with the plumbing intact, POM Plumbing is here to help.
 Let’s take a look at what you should be checking for.
+If your plumbing is old, you can probably come across a plumbing company Kitec.
+We carry out kitec plumbing replacement, more information at the link.

 Water Heater Age